hackforla/admin-project-board-migration/.github/ISSUE_TEMPLATE/migrate-repo-project-board-s-.md

    - Single Board Migration *
    - Issues not on board *
 - [ ] Add the labels for all the actions that need to be completed
+- [ ] Remove the `evaluate` label
+- [ ] Add the next label
+   - [ ] If the Cards to copy has been strike-through, add the `migrate` label and check off/skip the Prepare section
+   - [ ] If the Cards to copy has not been strike-through, add the `prepare` label

 #### Prepare
 Do the following actions unless strike though indicated above by going to the wiki (1.06) and following the instructions